are making a big difference!

 - Do not try to capture or handle stray cats.

 - If you feed community cats in the evening, do not leave food out after dark.
-Please collect all food and feeding dishes when you’re done feeding your at your colony.
-Keep the area very clean.
+Collect all food and dishes when you’re done feeding your group.
+Keep the area very clean to avoid pests and picky neighbors.

-- If you’re doing TNR, do not use a cat carrier.
+- If you’re doing TNR, avoid using a cat carrier.
 Use a humane live trap or a TNR loaner trap.
-(Available for one week-two weeks at Animal Birth Control Clinic with a $50 refundable deposit).
+Cats prefer the traps.
+(These are available for one week at Animal Birth Control Clinic with a $50 refundable deposit).

-- If you have community cats in your neighborhood or at your business – start TNR immediately, before an additional litter is born.
+- If you have community cats in your neighborhood or at your business – start TNR immediately, before an additional litter is born which will need resources and care that is already thin.
 CONTACT US to find out how.

-- Do not take healthy community cats to the shelter.
-New, unfixed cats will take their place, and the cycle won’t end.
+- The shelter will not accept healthy community cat.
+New, unfixed cats will move in to take their place at their existing place of food, water and shelter; the cycle won’t end.
 Instead, TNR!
-Cats are fixed, rabies vaccinated, get a left eartip for identification, and these “eartipped community cats” will protect their “turf”, resources (food, water, shelter), and will discourage new cats from coming to that feeding location.
+Cats are fixed, rabies vaccinated, get a left eartip for identification, and these “eartipped neighborhood cats” will protect their resources (food, water, shelter), and will discourage new cats from coming to that feeding location.
 Reduce the amount of food given as the colony size goes down.
-Leave food out only 15 minutes at a time, then pick it up; especially important after dark.
+Leave food out only 30 minutes at a time, then pick it up; especially important after dark.

 - For more tips TNR, please CONTACT US at www.FreeCatFix.org